-&lt;sup>21 Our results are robust to a longer difference-in-difference window, as shown in Table A.6 in the Internet Appendix.

-of flow concerns strengthens the positive relationship between fund holdings and credit risk primarily among weak cash flow prospect firms.
+Table 7 Panel A presents the results for all firms held by PIMCO prior to the departure of Bill Gross.
+We find that the difference in CDS spread between these PIMCO-held firms and other sample firms increases by 4 bps after the departure of Bill Gross, with the corresponding figure rising to 7 bps when we restrict the control firms to be Prudential- or Vanguard-held firms.
+In both instances, this difference-in-difference term is statistically significant at the 1% level.
+When we interact this term with credit rating indicators in columns (3) and (4), we find the increase in CDS spread difference to be concentrated almost entirely around firms rated BBB or below.
+These results are consistent with the predictions of our model, whereby the heightened intensity of flow concerns strengthens the positive relationship between fund holdings and credit risk primarily among weak cash flow prospect firms.
 When we consider firms with PIMCO holding share exceeding 5% in Panel B, we find even stronger results in terms of economic magnitude.
 We find that the CDS spread difference between our treated and control firms increases by 11 to 14 bps following the departure of Bill Gross.
 Once again, the effect is primarily concentrated around firms rated BBB or below.